Imran-imtiaz48/T-SQL-scripts-to-generate-database-health-report/GetServerDatabaseInfoDocumentation.md

 ## Troubleshooting

-For troubleshooting, refer to the error logs and wait statistics to identify any critical issues.
-Regularly monitor the disk status, backup information, and SQL job status to preemptively address potential problems.
-Utilize the additional queries to gain deeper insights into performance and security aspects.
+When troubleshooting, consult error logs and wait statistics to pinpoint critical issues.
+Monitor disk status, backup details, and SQL job status regularly to proactively manage potential problems.
+Use supplementary queries to delve into performance and security for deeper insights.

 ## Conclusion